singlewind/name-sorter/README.md

 4. Choose docker builder over another vendors for independant.

 ## Build and Test
+If you build code directly, you need .NET Core SDK 2.1 installed.
+For [installtion](https://www.microsoft.com/net/learn/get-started/windows)

+Or, if you have docker installed, you can use following command to build without SDK.

 ```PowerShell
 docker build -t name-sorter .
 ```